mockery/mockery/README.markdown

 The Proxy itself inherits the type of the embedded object (type safety) and it otherwise behaves like any other Mockery-based mock object, allowing you to dynamically define expectations.
-This flexibility means there's little upfront defining (besides setting up the real object - you can set defaults, expectations and ordering on the fly.
+This flexibility means there's little upfront defining (besides setting up the real object) and you can set defaults, expectations and ordering on the fly.

 Default Mock Expectations